High-Quality Jewelry Tumbling Media Manufacturer from China

 15. How do I keep the media from lodging in my jewelry?

-Using the right shape tumbling media for jewelry will ensure that you don’t lodge your parts.
+Using the right shape tumbling media for jewelry parts will ensure that you don’t lodge your parts.

 There are various shapes of media available on the market.
 You can also get media designed specifically for jewelry tumbling.

-16. Can I use stainless steel media for jewelry tumbling in a vibratory tumbler?
+16. Can I use stainless steel media for jewelry tumbling in a vibratory tumbler bowl?

-No, we strongly suggest not to use stainless steel media in a vibratory tumbler.
+No, we strongly suggest not to use stainless steel tumbling media in a vibratory industrial tumbler machine.

 Stainless steel media is designed to be used in rotary tumblers.